andresfvilla/cf-blue-green/README.md

 ```

 `BX_SLEEP` defines the number of seconds to sleep before replacing BLUE with GREEN.
 Useful when the new application requires some time to start.

+`BX_IGNORE_DEFAULT_ROUTE` will force the green app to use the domain specified in `B_DOMAIN`.
+If your green app is being deployed to a route you specifically do not want, set this variable to true.

 ### Manifests